Halo Infinite Maps List | All Halo Infinite Multiplayer Maps

 Halo Infinite Maps: Streets

 Streets is another map that takes players to the New Mombasa locale, but this time in an advanced commercial district with arcades, food parlours, and salons.
-It's on the smaller side, with some closed-in and open-air locations, but the majority of the fighting will take place in the middle lanes.
+It's on the smaller side, with some closed-in and open-air locations, but the majority of the fighting will take place in the side lanes.

 It features some vertical overlooks too, but they're obscured enough to not see the whole map, which discourages camping with the long-range weapons.
 The rocket launcher also makes an appearance, which should make a meal of enemies who challenge you from the side streets.
 It's available on Oddball, Slayer, and Strongholds.